Arrive by the lake

 A minimum of 2 days allows you to do a Milford Sound day trip and explore the town.
 3-4 days is ideal to add the Glowworm Caves, a Kepler Track day walk, or Doubtful Sound.
 If you're planning a Great Walk (Kepler, Milford, or Routeburn Track), allow 5-7 days total including rest days.

 The Milford Road (SH94) is generally safe but requires caution.
 It's a winding mountain road with narrow sections and the 1.2km Homer Tunnel.
 The road can close due to avalanche risk (winter), flooding, or snow.
 Always check conditions before traveling by calling 0800 444 449.
-Fill up with fuel in Te Anau — there's no fuel at Milford Sound.
-Allow 2.5-3 hours each way and stop at the scenic viewpoints.
+Fill up with fuel in Te Anau before you go — there is a self-service petrol station at Milford Sound but it frequently runs out, so never rely on it.
+Allow 3-4 hours each way with stops — the drive has two moods: stunning alpine views on clear days, and dramatic waterfalls everywhere when it rains.
+Both are worth seeing.
+Read our full Milford Road guide for stops and tips.

 In peak season (December-February), yes — book Milford Sound cruises, Glowworm Cave tours, and accommodation 2-4 weeks ahead.
 Great Walk huts should be booked 6-9 months in advance (bookings open in July).
 In shoulder and winter seasons, you can often book a few days ahead or even on the day for most activities.